oroinc/documentation/commerce/user_guide/shipping/configuration/shipping_rules.rst

    .. image:: /user_guide/img/system/shipping_rules/shipping_rule_general.png

 #.
-If required, in the **Destinations** section, add one or more destinations to apply this shipping rule to.
+If required, in the **Destinations** section, add one or more destinations to apply this shipping rule for.
+The shipping rule applies when the shipping address matches the provided destination(s).
 To add a destination:

    a) Click **+ Add**.
 The following section appears: